davidcralph/hastebin-bot/README.md

 **How to use**

-Add your token into the token section of the JS file, and then add commmands and stuff, then run the file in a node command prompt or something.
+Add your token into the config.json fle, and then add commmands and stuff, then run the file in a node command prompt or something.

 Bot made by **ohlookitsderpy#3799**